-If you still have questions, you should contact the admissions offices of your prospective colleges.
-Find out if they accept fee waivers and, if so, if they prefer a specific form or simply a letter.
+If you still have questions, contact the admissions offices of your prospective colleges.
+Find out whether they accept fee waivers and whether they prefer a specific form or simply a letter.

-Some may suggest that you write and send or fax a letter of request.
-Harvard, for instance, accepts College Board and NACAC forms, but also welcomes a letter if you can't obtain those forms for some reason.
+Some schools might suggest that you write and then mail, fax, or email a letter of request.
+Harvard, for instance, accepts Common App waivers, Coalition App waivers, and other waiver forms but also welcomes a personal letter if you can't obtain those forms for some reason:

 Now that you have a sense of which fee waivers to use and how to get them, is there anything else you need to know about how to use them?

 Don't worry, many colleges don't even ask to see your fee waiver!

 How Do You Use College Application Fee Waivers?

 We touched on this briefly, but let's review how to submit application fee waivers whether you're using the Common App, the Coalition App, a College Board waiver, or a different form.

 If you're applying through the Common App, all you have to do is indicate that you'll be using a fee waiver on your profile page, as pictured above, and give your reason.
 Your counselor will then be prompted to approve your request.

 Both domestic and international students may apply for fee waivers this way.

 If you already got an SAT or ACT fee waiver, you shouldn't have to do anything else since your counselor will have already double-checked your eligibility.
 If you didn't, then you might need to provide them with some supporting documentation, such as proof of income eligibility.